AmigaMaster/Simple-Game-Solutions/solutions/B/Back to the Future Part III - Timeline of Monkey Island Walkthrough-EN.md

 ### 9.1.
 Street to the city

-- Open door to the Scumm Bar
+- OPEN door to the Scumm Bar

 ### 9.2.
 Scumm Bar